Moopinger/smugglefuzz/README.md

 These headers are particularly useful when testing for H2.0 attack vectors.
 For example, in testing H2.0 smuggling using OAST-based methods, wordlist entries like the following can be effective:

-As of v0.1.8 the [HOSTNAME] can be used as a placeholder.
-SmuggleFuzz will replace this with the hostname at runtime
+As of v0.1.8 [HOSTNAME] can be used as a placeholder.
+SmuggleFuzz will replace this with the hostname at runtime.

 * `:authority; [HOSTNAME]\r\n\r\nGET / HTTP/1.1\r\nHost: uniqid.oastify.com\r\nX-HEADER:%20`